z-adams/Tutorials/cpp.md

 short int c;  // signed 16-bit integer in range [-32,768 to 32,767]
 ```

-**Caveat:** the standard only enforces the minimum size of these types;
+**Caveat:** the standard only enforces the minimum size of these types.
+This means that you can never be sure exactly how large each datatype is.
+When you ask people what size an `int` is, they usually say something like "it
+depends on the platform."
+Although almost all platforms use 4-byte (32-bit)
+ints, it's true that you never know exactly how big integer type is.
-if a compiler wanted, it could make them all 64-bit.
-If we want integers that
-are exactly a certain size, we can use the `<cstdint>` standard library header:
+If we want integers that are exactly a certain size, we can use the `<cstdint>`
+standard library header:

 ```cpp
 #include <cstdint>